Showing posts with label bibliokitty. Show all posts

 🪄 Summed Up in One Sentence

-🐾 A whisker‑twitching cozy mystery where the cats solve the case, and the humans just try to keep up. 🐾
+🐾 A delightful, librarian‑laden mystery where Diesel steals the show, and the humans scramble to keep up. 🐾

 A whimsical black-and-white illustration of three upright books with a cartoon mouse standing on the middle one.
 Another mouse walks toward the stack from the right, creating a playful scene that blends literature and imagination.